t2t2/draftraptor/readme.md

 * !addplayer {team} {username} - Adds a player to a team, +v-ing them in process.
 Be careful with entry order.
 * !setmoney {team} {money} - Set's teams money.
 * !start {name} (countdown) (snipetime) - Starts an auction "name".
 If countdown is not set or 0 runs normal (once, twice, sold) auction, otherwise stops after countdown seconds.
 If snipetime is set, the time limit is extended by snipetime if time is lower than snipetime when a bid happens.
 Warning: name can't include spaces
-* !close - Closes auction and winning bid's bid is removed from their money.
+* !close  or  !ok - Closes auction and winning bid's bid is removed from their money.
+Warning: !close can be aliased to /chanserv close on some servers.
 * !cancel - Closes auction without taking money.